 - (a) Minimum construction standards.
-All roads shall meet the road construction standards as set forth in the latest edition of the NCDOT subdivision roads minimum construction standards, and shall: - (1) Be dedicated for public use and meet the design and construction standards as required by the NCDOT for the functional classification and projected traffic volumes; - (2) For all roads not maintained by NCDOT and/or not dedicated for public use, be ensured proper maintenance through the establishment of a homeowners' association or a road maintenance agreement. - (b) Other road requirements. - (1) Permits for connecting to state roads.
+All roads, whether public or private, shall meet the road construction standards as set forth in the latest edition of the NCDOT subdivision roads minimum construction standards for public roads, and shall: - (1) Be dedicated for public use and meet the design and construction standards as required by the NCDOT for the functional classification and projected traffic volumes: - (2) For all roads not maintained by NCDOT and/or not dedicated for public use, be ensured proper maintenance through the establishment of a homeowners' association or a road maintenance agreement.

+- (b) Other road requirements. - (1) Permits for connecting to state roads.
 An approved permit is required to connect any subdivision street to an existing state road.
 This permit is required prior to constructing the road.
+The application is available at the office of the nearest district engineer of the division of highways. - All roads, whether public or private, shall be paved with asphalt, concrete, NCDOTapproved pavers, or other suitable all-weather surface as determined by the NCDOT.
+Gravel shall not be permitted as a surface for a new public or private roadway.
+Extensions of existing gravel roads are permitted provided the total number of lots accessing the road does not increase by more than four from the number of lots accessing the road as of June 7, 2021.
+If the number of lots accessing an existing gravel roadway is increased by four or more after June 7, 2021, the gravel roadway shall be paved in accordance with these standards.

-The application is available at the office of the nearest district engineer of the division of highways. - (2) Offsets to utility poles.
-Overhead utility poles shall be break-away or located outside the roadway clear zone. - (3) Wheelchair ramps and curb cuts for disabled persons.
-All roads, sidewalks, curbing, crosswalks, and other road improvements shall conform to the requirements of § 136-44.14 of the North Carolina General Statutes and the Americans with Disabilities Act. - (4) Mail box kiosks.
+- (3) Offsets to utility poles.
+Overhead utility poles shall be break-away or located outside the roadway clear zone. - (4) Wheelchair ramps and curb cuts for disabled persons.
+All roads, sidewalks, curbing, crosswalks, and other road improvements shall conform to the requirements of § 136-44.14 of the North Carolina General Statutes and the Americans with Disabilities Act. - (5) Mail box kiosks.
 All mail box kiosks shall meet the USPS Cluster Box Units Concrete Pad Installation - Interim Pad Policy (2/19/2017 or most recent edition) and the NCDOT Policy for Placement of Mail Cluster Box Units (9/1/2015 or most recent edition) and be subject to approval by the North Carolina Department of Transportation. - (c) Relationship to adjoining properties.
 New streets or roads shall be appropriately related to, and coordinated with, adjoining properties and existing and proposed roadways.
 Roadways within a proposed subdivision may be required to connect with adjoining properties where necessary to permit the convenient, efficient and safe movement of traffic.
-All roads that extend to adjacent properties shall be designated as public roads. - (d) Cul-de-sac length.
-No residential street terminating in a cul-de-sac shall exceed 1,500 feet in length. - (e) Access to streets.
-Every subdivided lot shall front on, or have direct driveway access or dedicated easement to, a public street meeting the standards of the latest edition of the NCDOT subdivision roads minimum construction standards. - (f) Direct residential driveway connections.
-Subdivisions located on an arterial or collector road shall be designed such that no new subdivided lot shall have a direct driveway connection onto the arterial or collector road, unless it can be demonstrated that the proposed subdivision cannot be feasibly designed, or that no reasonable alternative exists, to prohibit driveway access onto the collector street.
+All roads that extend to adjacent properties shall be designated as public roads.